 Baruch Scholars: waived during the first semester of their freshman year

 Macaulay Scholars: waived during the first two years

 *Scholars who study abroad for a full semester will be exempt from this requirement in the semester that they are abroad.

 *COVID-19 update: See below for a list that the Honors staff have compiled which outlines a few virtual offerings in order to assist you in finding an activity.
 The list is not comprehensive; students can explore additional opportunities and should confirm with their Honors Advisor if the activity is eligible for arts and culture credit.
-Currently, students must participate in virtual activities to satisfy this requirement.
+Currently, students can now complete activities in-person or virtually to satisfy this requirement (*activity must have occurred on December 5, 2021 or later to be accepted; activities prior to this date must still be virtual unless prior approval is given).
 See CUNY guidelines.